PenuelSam/First-Projects/README.md

 # Projects

-i am  going to be creating my first projects as a beginner, in this repository.
+i am  going to be creating my first projects as a beginner, in this repository!.